 But relax — you can read this one first.

 The Importance of Direct Experience

-I’ve been cultivating internal strength for nearly 2 decades.
+I’ve been cultivating internal strength for over 2 decades.
 My own experiences give us plenty to talk about without needing to delve into the realm of hearsay.

 This is the delicate balance of being a healthy skeptic.
 Investigate things, but remain open minded.

 So let’s get started.
 Here are some of the things that I’ve personally experienced.